saucecode/discord-alkaline-bot/README.md

 discord-alkaline-bot
 ======

+These instructions are still current, however a lot of stuff has been added since this README was last updated.

 My second generation discord chat bot, and successor to [discord-acid-bot](https://github.com/saucecode/discord-acid-bot).
 Requires Python 3.5+.

 Run as: `$ python3 discordbot.py` and make sure a file `secrettoken` exists in the same directory containing the bot's login token.
 If you make changes to the bot and are running it on a public server, you must modify "source" in settings.json to link to the modified source code (as per the AGPLv3 License).